maria-st/docs/README.md

 9. in a command line add your local repository to remote repository `git remote add origin https://github.com/yourgithub/test-repo.git`
 10. Push your changes `git push origin master`

+## How to commit to an open source project
+1. Find the repository and Fork it
+2. In a command line `cd <your folder>` where the local repository will be stored
+3. Make the changes
+4. Check the status `git status`
+5. Stage the files that you want to commit `git add <filename>`.
+Or commit all the files `git add .`
+6. Commit the files to your local repository `git commit -m "Your message about the commit"`
+7. In order to push the changes to the remote project find how branch is called `git remote`
+8. Push your changes to the branch `git push origin <branch name>`.
+If it is the master branch `git push origin`.
+Enter your username and password
+9. Go to your Github repository and create a 'New pull request'
+10. Master of the repository that you commited to will make pull requests merge and changes will appear in the original master branch